selmling/Natural-Statistics-Cross-linguistic-Public-Repo/README.md

 There are required packages in both python and R for this project.
 You must install them all in order for the code to run error-free.

   1) Install required python packages.
 Simply run `pip3 install -r requirements.txt`.
   2) Install R packages.
-Enter an R console window, and run: ```install.packages(c("ggplot2", "repr", "plotrix", "dplyr", "lme4", "emmeans", "lmerTest", "tidyverse", "patchwork", "viridis", "scales"))```
+Enter an R console window, and run: ```install.packages(c("ggplot2", "repr", "plotrix", "dplyr", "lme4", "emmeans", "lmerTest", "tidyverse", "patchwork", "viridis", "scales", "cowplot"))```

 ## Running Code in Jupyter Lab